elastic/integrations/packages/aws/docs/ec2.md

 # Amazon EC2

-The Amazon EC2 integration allows you to monitor [Amazon Elastic Compute Cloud (Amazon EC2)](https://aws.amazon.com/ec2/).
-Amazon EC2 is a web service that allows you to use virtual computers, or "instances", operated by AWS to perform computing for your own applications.
+The Amazon EC2 integration allows you to monitor [Amazon Elastic Compute Cloud (Amazon EC2)](https://aws.amazon.com/ec2/)—a cloud compute platform.

 Use the Amazon EC2 integration to collect logs and metrics related to your EC2 instances.
 Then visualize that data in Kibana, create alerts to notify you if something goes wrong, and reference the logs and metrics when troubleshooting an issue.

-For example, you could use this data to view Amazon EC2 error messages.
-Then you can alert the relevant person about that error message by email.
+For example, you could use this data to track Amazon EC2 CPU utilization.
+Then you can alert when utilization for an instance crosses a predefined threshold.

 ## Data streams

 The Amazon EC2 integration collects two types of data streams: logs and metrics.

 **Logs** help you keep a record of events happening in Amazon EC2.
-Log data streams collected by the Amazon EC2 integration include the region in which an instance  is running, the operating system architecture, and more.
+Logs collected by the Amazon EC2 integration include the region in which an instance is running, the operating system architecture, container information, and more.
 See more details in the [Logs reference](#logs-reference).

-**Metrics** give you insight into the state of Amazon EC2 and its instances.
+**Metrics** give you insight into the state of your Amazon EC2 instances.
-Metric data streams collected by the Amazon EC2 integration include the Amazon EC2 instance ID, the number of earned CPU credits that an instance has accrued since it was launched or started, and more.
+Metrics collected by the Amazon EC2 integration include the Amazon EC2 instance ID, the number of earned CPU credits that an instance has accrued since it was launched or started, and more.
 See more details in the [Metrics reference](#metrics-reference).

 ## Requirements